S5 (band)

 S5 was an Indian pop band formed in 2004.
 The members of the band are Benny Dayal, Anaitha Nair, Suvi Suresh, Bhargavi Pillai and Arjun Sasi.
 They were the winners of the first SS Music voice hunt competition.

+Career

-The band's only album Isai (English: "music") with 8 songs in Tamil language composed by Praveen Mani was released in March 2005.
-They later sung and performed all songs for the Malayalam movie By the People.
-They also recorded a song "Vaa Endru Koopidum" as a band for composer Yuvan Shankar Raja for a movie named "Vyuham", but it was never released.
+The band's only album, Isai (Music) with 8 songs in Tamil and composed by Praveen Mani, was released in March 2005; they later sung and performed it for the Malayalam movie By the People.
+S5 also recorded the song "Vaa Endru Koopidum" with composer Yuvan Shankar Raja for the film Vyuham.

-After one year the contract came to an end and the band split.
-Since then, all of them are pursuing their own careers.
-Benny Dayal has become a famous playback singer, Suvi Suresh has sung many hit songs in Tamil and Bhargavi Pillai in Telugu, while Anaitha Nair has become a Bollywood actress.
+After one year, the contract came to an end and the band split up.